holochain/bootstrap/README.md

 view and this is where CloudFlare could collude with (or be hacked by) an attacker to "randomly" only return malicious nodes.

-The additional ops `get` and `list` are provided so that extra paranoid agents can implement their own randomness at the expense of additional network hops.
+The main two defenses against CloudFlare are (not implemented yet):

+- Developers easily forking the service and users easily configuring many bootstrap services in conductors (decentralised bootstrap).
+- Signed responses from bootstrap services as part of the API so that agents can audit and cross-reference responses against what is found in the DHT and/or other services, similar to how time audits work in the Roughtime protocol.

 ## API